-Join James Williamson for an in-depth discussion in this video Getting started with web design, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Getting started with web design, part of Introduction to Web Design and Development.

 - Web design is a huge field with multiple areas of specialization, and often the term is used to identify anything from creating the visual design of sites all the way through the development of sophisticated web applications.
 Because of this, it's really difficult to summarize which skill sets someone will need to master in order to become a web designer.
 Much of that is gonna depend upon the area of web design that you wanna focus on.
 However, there are some basic core skills that almost all web designers will need to learn.